Qovery/scaleway-api-rs/docs/ServersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-## delete_server
+## create_server

-> crate::models::ScalewayBaremetalV1Server delete_server(zone, server_id)
+> models::ScalewayPeriodBaremetalPeriodV1PeriodServer create_server(zone, create_server_request)
-Delete a baremetal server
+Create an Elastic Metal server

-Delete the server associated with the given ID.
+Create a new Elastic Metal server.
+Once the server is created, proceed with the [installation of an OS](#post-3e949e).

 ### Parameters